redpesk-common/canbus-binding/docs/3-Plugins.md

 # Plugins Prerequisites

-The low-level-can-generator generates c++ plugins from json mapping files for the rp-can-low-level binding.
+The low-level-can-generator generates c++ plugins from json mapping files for the canbus-binding binding.

 ## Install the can-low-level devel version

-If you have installed the rp-can-low-level from sources you already have the devel version installed.
+If you have installed the canbus-binding from sources you already have the devel version installed.

-Else install the "rp-can-low-level-devel" package using your package manager.
+Else install the "canbus-binding-devel" package using your package manager.

 ## Install the generator